 - What your student loan payment would be on income-driven repayment if you file your taxes jointly vs. what it would be if you’re filing separately

 - The value of tax benefits and credits you enjoy if you file jointly, and how much you would miss out on if you file separately

-Regardless of what tax filing status you choose, you’ll need to submit a lot of information to the Department of Education to apply for income-driven repayment.
+Regardless of which tax filing status you choose, you’ll need to submit a lot of information to the Department of Education to apply for income-driven repayment if you’re married.

-They also now require married borrowers to share proof of their spouse’s income.
-This is designed to benefit you — if your marital status and household income disqualify you from a traditional income-driven repayment plan, you may still qualify for the newer REPAYE plan.
+The form requires married borrowers to share proof of their spouse’s income.
+This is designed to benefit you — if your marital status and household income disqualify you from a traditional income-driven repayment plan, you may still qualify for the Revised Pay As You Earn (REPAYE) repayment plan.

 Getting divorced doesn’t disqualify you from an income-driven repayment plan, but it does impact the information that the government uses to calculate your monthly payment amount.